Turkish slaves in the Delhi Sultanate: Impact

 The infusion of immigrants from the Afghan Punjab frontier into the Delhi Sultanate helped shape its future.
 Social and cultural history of Muslim society, and the reproduction of authority within the Delhi Sultanate can be attributed to these slaves.
 Their ambition was often degraded by their social status, through the scope of the existing ideals of the Persian Chroniclers and the institutionalized caste system of the Hindus.
 The outsiders, the deployed slaves, and their purpose can be said to be more than just military assets.
 They created for themselves their own circles of elites.
 They did this while maintaining their identity.
 Their language spread throughout the sultanate.
 Their story, often eluded by the narratives of the time, is one of dedication and discipline.
 Skills and expertise in battle acted as a catalyst to gain favor, reverence, that lead to high ranking positions which placed them as an authority in a heterogeneous society.
-The deliberate tension within the Delhi Sultanate due to their Slavic origins, only further displays their importance in society.
+The deliberate tension within the Delhi Sultanate due to their Turkic origins, only further displays their importance in society.
 The role of the Sultans, as former slaves, and their attempt to spread Turkicness, by electing Turkic titles to non-Turks, and by incorporating the Turkic slave into high governing ranks in the court - shapes the landscape both socially and politically.
 These 'new Muslims' helped shape the identity of the Delhi Sultanate and help instill Islamic culture into this Indian kingdom.